ryanbourneuk/ModalAlertCocos2d-x/README.md

   1. In *cocos2d.h*, you need to add `#include "ui/CocosGUI.h"`.
 This will allow you to access the ui namespace from anywhere you include *cocos2d.h*.
 You can probably only include the *CocosGUI.h* file in the *ModalAlert* class, however by placing it within *cocos2d.h* you can use it anywhere!
   2. In *ModalAlert.cpp*, you need to change the font constant towards the top of the file to point to your font of choosing.
 If you have a reference to your font which you use elsewhere in your project (such as a global variables class etc.) you can include your class and use the prexisting reference instead.
-  3. If you have included the box sprite within a spritesheet, you will need to change line 61 to use `createWithSpriteFrameName()` instead of `create()`.
+  3. If you have included the box sprite within a spritesheet instead of using separate sprites, you will need to change line 61 to use `createWithSpriteFrameName()` instead of `create()`.

 You should then be able to include the *ModalAlert.h* file where you want to use a *ModalAlert*, and present them!
 An example would be: